Havokyn/toad/README.md

 To discuss Toad, see the Discussions tab, or join the #toad channel on the [Textualize discord server](https://discord.gg/Enf6Z3qhVr).

+### Roadmap

+Some features still to do:

+- UI for MCP servers
+- Expose models selection (waiting on ACP update)

 ### Reporting bugs

 This project is trialling a non-traditional approach to issues.
 Before an issue is created, there must be a post in Dicussions, approved by a Toad dev (Currently @willmcgugan).

 By allowing the discussions to happen in the Discussion tabs, issues can be reserved for actionable tasks with a clear description and goal.